Miscellaneous

 During this period, I also received some of my first "jobs" as a programmer, including a poetry program for printing autogenerated poems that were constructed based on an algorithm for which Steen Krarup Jensen (my father) was the inventor.
 In the fall of 1989, this poetry generator was featured in a large art exhibition in Copenhagen and received some attention in the media of the time.

 Another example of my early "projects" was a small script to calculate fake social security numbers.
-Technically, it was illegal to use the script, but hopefully the statute of limitations has expired for this mischief, so here's the story:
+Technically, it was illegal to use the script, but hopefully the statute of limitations has expired for this mischief, so here is what happened:

 At the time, I lived in Aarhus (Denmark), and to use public transportation, a valid ticket was required.
 This posed as a challenge for financially struggling students, including myself, who had to find ways to overcome the expensive fares.
 It was alright to get on the bus without a ticket, but ticket checks were frequent, and the inspectors carried a handheld device that allowed them to verify the authenticity of a social security number.
 However, since this was before the existence of a mobile data network, the inspectors had no way to connect to a personal registry on the spot.